Misael0702/Kelompok6/README.md

 ## 6. Process

+Shopping Total & Discount Calculator (Flowgorithm)

+A simple Flowgorithm program that lets a user repeatedly enter items (name, price, quantity), calculates the total purchase amount, and applies a tiered discount based on the total.

+How It Works
 1. Setup

-The program declares variables: namabarang (item name) and lanjut (continue Y/N) as Strings, and harga (price), jumlah (quantity), totalharga (total price) as Integers.
+The program declares the following variables:

+namabarang (String) — item name lanjut (String) — whether the user wants to continue adding items (Y/N) harga (Integer) — item price jumlah (Integer) — item quantity totalharga (Integer) — running total price

 It initializes totalharga to 0 and lanjut to "Y".

+2. Input Loop

-2. Input loop (repeats while the user wants to keep adding items) As long as lanjut equals "Y" or "y", the program:
+While lanjut equals "Y" or "y", the program repeats the following:

-Asks the user to enter an item name → stores it in namabarang Asks the user to enter the item's price → stores it in harga Asks the user to enter the quantity → stores it in jumlah Adds harga * jumlah to totalharga (running total)
+Prompts "Silahkan masukkan nama barang!" → stores input in namabarang Prompts "Silahkan masukkan harga barang anda!" → stores input in harga Prompts "Silahkan masukkan jumlah barang anda!" → stores input in jumlah Adds harga * jumlah to totalharga
-Asks "do you want to add another item?
-(Y/N)" → stores the answer in lanjut
+Prompts "apakah anda ingin menambah barang lagi?
+(Y/N)" → stores input in lanjut

-The loop keeps repeating this input sequence until the user answers anything other than "Y"/"y".
+The loop keeps repeating until the user enters anything other than Y/y.

-3. Discount decision (after the loop ends)
+3. Discount Logic

-The program compares totalharga against price thresholds.
-If it is:
+After the loop ends, the program compares totalharga against price thresholds:

-Less than 50,000 → the program prints "You get no discount" along with the total amount Between 50,000 and 99,000 (inclusive) → the program prints "You get a 5% discount", recalculates totalharga as totalharga * 0.95, and prints the discounted total
+Less than 50,000 → prints "Anda tidak mendapat diskon" along with the total amount (no discount applied) Between 50,000 and 99,000 (inclusive) → prints "Anda mendapat diskon 5%", recalculates totalharga as totalharga * 0.95, and prints the discounted total
-100,000 or more → the program prints "You get a 10% discount", recalculates totalharga as totalharga * 0.90, and prints the discounted total
+100,000 or more → prints "Anda mendapat diskon 10%", recalculates totalharga as totalharga * 0.90, and prints the discounted total
+(Fallback) → if none of the above conditions match, prints "Error" (this branch should never actually be reached, since the three conditions above cover every possible value)
 ---

 ## 7. Output